Loïcia Demougeot: 2023–24 season

-At the 2023 Budapest Trophy, Demougeot/Le Mercier won the bronze medal, their first on the Challenger series.
 Given two Grand Prix assignments, they finished fifth at the 2023 Cup of China.
 They indicated they would remain in China until their second event, Japan's NHK Trophy.
 After training at Beijing's Olympic center, they finished fifth at NHK Trophy as well.
 Demougeot called the extended absence from home "tough but so rewarding at the same time."

 Demougeot/Le Mercier won their second consecutive French national silver medal before competing at the 2024 European Championships in Kaunas, Lithuania.
 Only eighth in the rhythm dance, albeit with a new personal best, they rose to fifth overall with more new personal bests.
 Demougeot said "the score exceeded our expectations."
 In an interview in interview shortly after, the team reflected on their successful season thus far and revealed what they wanted to improve on next.
 They went on to win a gold medal at the International Challenge Cup.